mukaiizawa/Paren/man/man7/bytes.md

 bytes - bytes type.

 # DESCRIPTION
-A bytes is array(7) that specializes in dealing with bytes.
+A bytes is array that specializes in dealing with bytes.

-Unlike array, it can only handle bytes.
+Unlike `array` type, it can only handle bytes.

 # SEE ALSO
 - [](3)